February 1, 2026 · updated March 14, 2026

 Here are a list of my media feeds.
-These are mostly youtube channels that I monitor/process via my [[Media Handler]].
+These are mostly youtube channels that I monitor/process via my Media Handler.
+Podcasts get updated via Overcast for iOS.
+Several of the blogs actually have good Askwho Casts AI versions I subscribe to so I can listen while driving.

 In general I think that most news and social media aren’t good for mental health.
 I try to avoid algorithmic feeds, and use subscriptions instead… which I’m quick to delete if needed.